vickyiii/WinterCamp-2023-AIE/lab1_vadd_part1.md

 ### Create a Vitis Project for the VCK5000 Versal Development Card

-1. Verify that the tools and VCK5000 platform are setup correctly [here](setup_xup_tutorial.md#verifying-tools-installation)
+1. Verify that the tools and VCK5000 platform are setup correctly [here](./Setup_VCK5000.md)

+Note: please ignore the

 1. In a terminal, start the Vitis GUI by running